trans*, a true story (thanks to sts) by dc

 you know that it's a guy--

-dressed in a frumpy grandmotherly housedress, with ill applied makeup
+in a frumpy grandmotherly housedress, with ill applied makeup

 spread on a face that was so full of fear it dripped on the floor.